Switzerland will host a Ukraine peace conference in June and hopes Russia can join one day

-GENEVA — Switzerland's government said Wednesday it will host a high-level international conference in June to help chart a path toward peace in Ukraine after more than two years of war, in hopes that Russia might join in the peace process one day.
+GENEVA — Switzerland's government said Wednesday it will host a high-level international conference in June to help chart a path toward peace in Ukraine after more than two years of war, and expressed hope that Russia might join in the peace process someday.

-The lakeside Bürgenstock resort is expected to host the June 15-16 gathering.
-It's expected to draw top government officials from dozens of countries, following on a plan laid out by Ukrainian President Volodymyr Zelenskyy and Swiss Foreign Minister Ignazio Cassis in recent months.
+The lakeside Bürgenstock resort near Lucerne is expected to host the June 15-16 gathering that will draw top government officials from dozens of countries, following up on a plan laid out in recent months by Ukrainian President Volodymyr Zelenskyy and Swiss Foreign Minister Ignazio Cassis.

+The top Swiss diplomat said more than 100 countries would be invited to the gathering.

 The Swiss government said early talks toward arranging the conference involved the European Union and envoys from the so-called Global South, including Brazil, China, Ethiopia, India, Saudi Arabia and South Africa.

-''At its meeting today, the Federal Council took note of the results to date and discussed the next steps.
-There is currently sufficient international support for a high-level conference to launch the peace process,'' the federal government in Bern said in a statement.

-It acknowledged ''some unknowns'' leading up to the conference, ''but in view of Switzerland's long-standing diplomatic tradition and the encouraging feedback received during the exploratory phase, it considers it its responsibility to contribute to the peace process in Ukraine.''
+Cassis acknowledged ''some unknowns'' leading up to the conference, but cited a Swiss tradition of shuttle diplomacy between rival sides and Switzerland's feeling of ''responsibility'' to contribute to the peace process in Ukraine.

+U.S. participation was ''essential,'' he said, and the United States had confirmed its participation to the Swiss, though he didn't specify at what level.

+Zelenskyy has presented a 10-point peace formula that, among other things, seeks the expulsion of all Russian forces from Ukraine and accountability for war crimes as the two sides continue to fight along the roughly 1,500-kilometer (930-mile) front line.
+Moscow has promptly rejected such ideas.

-Much of the diplomatic uncertainty has centered on whether key Russia ally China might attend — and Cassis pressed for Beijing's support for Switzerland's ambitions during a trip to the Chinese capital last month.
+Much of the diplomatic uncertainty has centered on whether Russia's key ally China might attend — and Cassis pressed for Beijing's support during a trip to China last month.
+Beijing has presented its own 12-point proposal to end the fighting in Ukraine more than a year ago.

 China's Foreign Ministry has said that Beijing supports a conference that's accepted by both Russia and Ukraine, which isn't the case so far.